jzkelter/LS_mining_course/README.md

 I also created some shortcuts to make this quicker.
 If you're on a mac you can double_click on jupyter_lab or jupyter_notebook.

-You can also run, on any platform, one of the scripts I created:
+You can also run one of these scripts:

 ```
 sh launch_lab.sh